raspberrypilearning/scary-spot-the-difference/worksheet2.md

 	![Fake instructions](images/fake-instructions.png)

-3. Name this backdrop "instructions" so that you can find it easily when you write your program.
+3. Name this backdrop "Instructions" so that you can find it easily when you write your program.

 	![Name your backdrop](images/name-instructions.png)